Memorial Medical Center Foundation Awards More Than $537,000 in Health-Related Grants

 Thirty-two projects received amounts ranging from nearly $1,200 to more than $128,000.
 Twenty-three grants were awarded to projects within Memorial Health System, seven to Southern Illinois University School of Medicine, one to a nonprofit community organization and one to University of Illinois at Springfield.

 Since 1984, the Foundation has distributed an estimated $8.5 million in health-related grants.
 The deadline for the next round of grant applications is Feb.
 1, 2017.

-“These grant applications are outstanding initiatives that will help advance patient care, education and clinical research that will benefit the people and communities we serve,” said Elena Kezelis, the Foundation’s executive director.
+“These grant applications are outstanding initiatives.
+They support Memorial’s mission to improve the health of the people and communities we serve, and they will help advance patient care, education and clinical research,” said Elena Kezelis, the Foundation’s executive director.